New York, NY

 Dr. Raja M. Flores

-Considered a leading expert in the study and treatment of malignant pleural mesothelioma, Dr. Raja M. Flores, is Chief of Thoracic Surgery at The Mount Sinai Medical Center in New York.
-A graduate of New York University, where he received a bachelor's degree in biology, and the Albert Einstein College of Medicine in the Bronx, NY, Flores completed both a general surgery internship and general surgery residency at Columbia-Presbyterian Medical Center in New York City.
-He also earned a Thoracic Oncology Clinical Research Fellowship at Brigham and Women's Hospital in Boston/Dana Farber Cancer Institute and completed an additional residency in cardiothoracic surgery at Brigham and Women's as well.
+Considered a leading expert in the study and treatment of malignant pleural mesothelioma, Dr. Raja M. Flores is Chairman for the Department of Thoracic Surgery at The Mount Sinai Medical Center in New York.
 In addition to his medical degree, Dr. Flores also completed a clinical effectiveness program at Harvard's School of Public Health and received an M.S. in biostatistics from Columbia University.

-Dr. Flores is very active in a number of professional organizations, some of which have honored him with merit awards.
-These organizations include the American Association for Thoracic Surgery (AATS), The Society of Thoracic Surgeons (STS), General Thoracic Surgical Club, Cardiothoracic Surgery Network, European Society of Thoracic Surgeons (ESTS), and the International Society for Minimally Invasive Cardiothoracic Surgery.
-He currently serves on the AATS/STS Joint Workforce on New Technology and the Ad Hoc Committee for Technical Advancement for the ESTS.
+Certifications, Awards & Accolades: Merit awards from American Association for Thoracic Surgery (AATS), The Society of Thoracic Surgeons (STS), General Thoracic Surgical Club, Cardiothoracic Surgery Network, European Society of Thoracic Surgeons (ESTS) and the International Society for Minimally Invasive Cardiothoracic Surgery

 Education & Experience:

 - Medical Degree from Albert Einstein College of Medicine

 - Residency at Columbia-Presbyterian Medical Center